4ur1X/Intro_to_IM/Final Project/JOURNAL.md

 ## June 30

 **TODAY'S TASKS** : My today's task included designing different screens for the game i.e. initial screen, story screen, choose mode screen, and choose track screen.
-I also added mouse click functionality to navigate to all of those screens.
+I also added background music and mouse click functionality to navigate to all of those screens.
 Below is the GIF.

 <img src="" height="230"> &emsp;&emsp;